Indianapolis Spousal Maintenance Attorney

 - Spousal support may be ordered if a spouse is the custodian of a child (such as child support) with physical or mental problems that require the spouse’s full attention.

-It is also possible the alimony will be ordered after the court considers factors such as the educational level of each spouse, time out of the workforce, earning capacity or time and expense required for a spouse to find employment.
-Again, none of the orders are indefinite.
+It is also possible the spousal maintenance will be ordered after the court considers factors such as the educational level of each spouse, time out of the workforce, earning capacity or time and expense required for a spouse to find employment.
+Again, none of the orders for alimony are indefinite.

 How Your Indianapolis Spousal Maintenance Attorney Can Help